jenny-berggreen/240428_KristianiaAir_main_project_spring24/README.md

 ## Environment variables
 * Sensitive information, such as the Firebase API key, is obfuscated in the source code to hide it from public eyes.

+## Other
+* You might get directed to a "Dangerous website" page when opening the netlify link.
+In Chrome, click on "details", and "Go to this unsecured website".
+I suspect that it has to do with the site asking for email and password at log in.

 https://kristianiaair-main-project-spring24.netlify.app